Rowdy Tellez Player Props: Brewers vs. Pirates

 Rowdy Tellez At The Plate

-- Tellez leads Milwaukee in total hits (48) this season while batting .231 with 17 extra-base hits.
+- Tellez leads Milwaukee with 48 hits, batting .231 this season with 17 extra-base hits.

-- Tellez has had an RBI in 20 games this season (31.7%), including six multi-RBI outings (9.5%).
-He has also driven in three or more of his team's runs in two contests.
+- Tellez has had at least one RBI in 31.7% of his games this season (20 of 63), with more than one RBI six times (9.5%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.